kubernetes/community/contributors/design-proposals/storage/csi-migration.md

 	// +optional
 	PersistentVolumeName *string `json:"persistentVolumeName,omitempty" protobuf:"bytes,1,opt,name=persistentVolumeName"`

-	// Allows CSI migration code to copy an inline volume
+	// Translated VolumeSource from a pod to a CSIPersistentVolumeSource
-	// source from a pod to the VolumeAttachment to support shimming of
+	// to support shimming of in-tree inline volumes to a CSI backend.
-	// in-tree inline volumes to a CSI backend.
+	// This field is alpha-level and is only honored by servers that
-	// This field is alpha-level and is only honored by servers that enable the CSIMigration feature.
+	// enable the CSIMigration feature.
 	// +optional
-	InlineVolumeSource *v1.VolumeSource `json:"inlineVolumeSource,omitempty protobuf:"bytes,2,opt,name=inlineVolumeSource"`
+	InlineCSIVolumeSource *v1.CSIPersistentVolumeSource `json:"inlineCSIVolumeSource,omitempty" protobuf:"bytes,2,opt,name=inlineCSIVolumeSource"`
 }
 ```